mapcrafter/mapcrafter/docs/configuration.rst

     **Default:** ``true``

-    In Mapcrafter 1.5.1 a new cave rendermode block coloring resulting in a higher contrast was introduced.
+    In Mapcrafter 1.5.1 a new cave render mode block coloring resulting in a higher contrast was introduced.
 This option is enabled by default for new maps, but disabled for older, already rendered maps for compatibility reasons.